-The 40 multiple-choice items of EAT were administered to the sample after receiving specific instruction for the test by teachers under the supervision of the Monitoring and Evaluation Unit of the SSS II Board of Kano State at the end of students' SSS II in July 2014.
+The EAT with 40 multiple-choice items was administered to the sample after receiving specific instruction for the test by teachers under the supervision of the Monitoring and Evaluation Unit of the Senior Secondary Schools Board Kano State at the end of students' SS II in July 2014.
 The data used are the scores obtained from the test after marking by teachers following the designed marking scheme.
-The available records of the student's performance were collected by the researchers from the official students' records of the Kano State SSS II Management Board at the Monitoring and Evaluation Unit of the board.
+The available records of the student's performance were collected by the researchers from the official students' records of the Kano State Senior Secondary Schools Management Board at the Monitoring and Evaluation Unit of the Board.